czhangy/UCLA-Core/Upper-Divs/CS-M151B/notes.md

     - What should happen on a write miss?
     - Alternatives for write-through:
-      - Allocate on miss: fetch the blcok
+      - Allocate on miss: fetch the block
-      - Write around: don't fetch the blcok
+      - Write around: don't fetch the block
         - Since programs often write a whole block before reading it (e.g., initialization)

     - For write-back: